KLupa/Lupa_CSCI2270_FinalProject/README.md

 Open issues/Bugs:

 -Issues with sequencing in deletecity.
-After deleting a city from vertices, the adjacency vectors get all out of whack
+After deleting a city from vertices, the adjacency vectors get all out of whack and a very weird error occurs when print cities is called after deleting certain cities.

 -Make districtinfestation more dynamic, as of now it is hard-coded to accept a max of 5 districts

+-Will sorting vertices work?
+Same problem as deleting vertices?
+Adjacent pointers stay pointing to same spot but things in those spots move/get deleted.
+Will changing vertices to vertex* work?
+Or are these operations impossible?